R-Lum/RLumCarlo/README.md

   - Documentation checked by Christoph?

+  - ~~Documentation verified by Vasilis?~~

-  - Documentation verified by Vasilis?
+  - Vignette checked by Vasilis?

+  - Vignette checked by Christoph?

 ### Others